M12 Gun Motor Carriage

-The 155 mm Gun Motor Carriage M12 was a U.S. self-propelled gun developed during the Second World War.
-It mounted a 155 mm gun derived from the French Canon de 155mm GPF field gun.
+The 155 mm gun motor carriage M12 was a U.S. self-propelled gun developed during World War II.
+It mounted a 155 mm gun derived from the French Canon de 155 mm GPF field gun.

 Development

 The idea for the M12 was first proposed in 1941 and the pilot - T6 GMC - built and tested in early 1942.
 The Army Ground Forces initially rejected the design as unnecessary, but after the Artillery Board supported the Ordnance Department in asking for 50 units, 100 were authorized and built by March 1943.
 These vehicles were at first used for training.